hinulawanlab/goizzi-web/goizzi_firestore_schema.md

 - `type: string`
   - Examples: `principalDisbursed|feeCharged|interestAccrued|penaltyCharged|paymentApplied|adjustment|reversal`
 - `bucket: string` (`principal|interest|fees|penalties`)
-- `amountMinor: number` (positive or negative; choose one convention and stick to it)
+- `amountAmount: number` (positive or negative; choose one convention and stick to it)
 - `currency: string`
 - `effectiveDate: timestamp` (the date it “counts for”)
 - `createdAt: timestamp`